 - max_threads (int) Number of threads.
-Default is 2. - thread_name_prefix (string) Thread name prefix (only supported in python v3.6+). - storage_access (list of Staging) Specifications for accessing data this executor remotely. - managed (bool) If True, parsl will control dynamic scaling of this executor, and be responsible.
+Default is 2. - thread_name_prefix (string) Thread name prefix - storage_access (list of Staging) Specifications for accessing data this executor remotely. - managed (bool) If True, parsl will control dynamic scaling of this executor, and be responsible.
 Otherwise, this is managed by the user.